alob-mtc/invok/Readme.md

 ### Areas for Contribution

-- **New Runtimes**: Currently we support Go, but Python, Node.js, and other runtimes would be valuable additions
+- **New Runtimes**: Currently we support Go and Node.js (TypeScript), but other runtimes would be valuable additions
 - **Function Logs**: Implementing log collection and retrieval for deployed functions
 - **Metrics and Monitoring**: Adding performance measurement capabilities
 - **Testing Infrastructure**: Expanding test coverage for all components